jefflarkin/openacc-hackathon-gpu-profiling/README.md

 This can be done by running a second time with the `nvprof_metrics.sh` script.
 This adds a significant amount of overhead to the run, so it should only be done on runs that last only a few seconds.

+## Importing into Visual Profiler ##
+Although Visual Profiler is available as a part of the cudatoolkit module on the Cray XK7 running CUDA Visual Profiler from your local machine.
+In order to load the nvprof output into Visual Profiler, use the `File -> Import` option and select an nvprof file as the type, then select your file.
+You should not need to change any other options.